A common question we get from those interested in signing up for summer sports camp is, “What makes your camp different from anyone else’s?”

 That’s why we put so much time and effort in providing fantastic customer service, along with hiring and training a dedicated and energetic staff to help deliver a progressive curriculum at the nicest facilities in town.

 The focus is improving your game on the field, court, or in the pool, but we know that one of the main reasons why you signed up for camp is because you love that particular sport!
 After all, we’re talking about a game here, and games are supposed to be fun.
 A great camp is always fun, and we ensure that there are plenty of opportunities to meet and form lasting friendships with other campers.

 Not all camps have a concrete plan in place so campers can feel as if they make tangible progress in such a short period of time.
 We do, though.

 We take things like goal-setting very seriously and promote a low camper-to-coach ratio on purpose so our staff is able to provide the individual attention needed for all campers to reach those short-term goals, while also setting them up for success with regard to whatever their long-term goals may be.

 Growth — whether we’re talking about that in an athletic or personal sense — only happens when there is a positive and fun environment that is safe.
 Our staff members are always around to supervise what happens during camp (especially if it’s an overnight option) and act as role models for those taking direction from them.

-Most of the work that’s done at camp is physical, but we understand that there should also be a focus on the mental aspect of the game, along with anything else that happens off the field, court, or pool.
+Most of the work that’s done at camp is physical, but we understand that there should also be a focus on the mental aspect of the game, along with anything else that happens off the field or court.
 These campers are the next generation of leaders, and we don’t lose sight of that.